microsoft/aed-wonder-woman/0-wonderwomanlp/3-superquiz/includes/3-quiz-making-part-1.md

 - Steve Trevor
 - Max Lord

----

-Hmm, somehow the Python needs to ask the candidate a question.
-We can command it to do so using the input command; this gives back (returns) the candidate’s answer, which we can store in a variable.
-Try replacing the commands in your file with the following.
-(If you’re wondering what the \n is doing, it tells the Python to put in a new line or hit the “return” key.)
+## Asking the Quiz Taker for Input

+You probably already know how to print text to the console from the last unit in this module on Python basics, but now you have to write code to enable a human write text *back* to the program.

+Python's input command is for this exact scenario; it gives back (returns) the user's answer, which you can then store in a variable.

+If you have code from the Python basics unit, you can delete them if you want so that this file is only the code for the quiz.

+**NOTE:** The `\n` in the text below is putting in a new line so that the question and answer choices are each on their own line.
+Think of it like hitting the “return” key.

 ```python
 # ask the candidate a question
 weapon = input( "Which weapon?\n(A) Lasso\n(B) No weapon, thank you\n" )